grantwinney/blog/content/posts/how-to-modify-a-config-file-in-erlang/index.md

 ---
 I found myself recently needing to write an [escript](http://erlang.org/doc/man/escript.html) to modify a [config file](https://www.erlang.org/docs/19/man/config).
 All I needed was to read it in, make a couple updates, and write it back out.
 Should be easy, right?
 Please make it easy Erlang.
 No?
 Okay... 😢

-> The code in this post is available on <a href="https://github.com/grantwinney/BlogCodeSamples/tree/master/Languages/Erlang/ConfigFileModifier">GitHub</a>, for you to use, expand upon, or just follow along while you read... and hopefully discover something new!
+> The code in this post is available on [GitHub](https://github.com/grantwinney/BlogCodeSamples/tree/master/Languages/Erlang/ConfigFileModifier), for you to use, expand upon, or just follow along while you read... and hopefully discover something new!

 Here's a sample of what the config file looks like, without resembling actual production code of course.
 The point is, it's nothing special - just a list of configuration parameters for a system, laid out in a nested `proplist` format.